-Writing for the web is something of an enigma.
-Generally speaking, well-written online content has two important characteristics: clarity and conciseness.
-Website visitors want straightforward copy with an intuitive structure to help them reach an end goal or accomplish a task, like learning about a degree program or making a gift to Michigan Tech.
+Effective online content has two important characteristics: clarity and conciseness.
+Website visitors want straightforward copy with an intuitive structure to help them reach an end goal or accomplish a task, like learning about a degree program, or making a gift to Michigan Tech.

 - prospective and current students